dengnianchen/fovnerf/README.md

 ## Dataset

-You can download the synthetic and real datasets used in our paper from http://dalab.se.sjtu.edu.cn:81/d/3c0132e442ab4034bd11/.
+You can download the synthetic and real datasets used in our paper from [Google Drive](https://drive.google.com/drive/folders/17rf3KXXOGt-o4xbK04GPmFgknQgFdZpL?usp=sharing).

 Please also cite the original papers if you use any of them in your work.